 1. See 14 C/Resolutions, pp. 109-22; 18 C/Resolutions, pp. 123-4; 25 C/Resolutions, p.
 194; 33 C/Resolutions, p.
-152. These Regulations replace the "Summary table of a general classification of the various categories of meetings convened by UNESCO" approved by the General Conference at its 12th session (12 C/Resolutions, pp. 81 and 151) and amended at its 13th session (13 C/Resolutions, p.
+152; 37 C/Resolutions, p.
+96. These Regulations replace the "Summary table of a general classification of the various categories of meetings convened by UNESCO" approved by the General Conference at its 12th session (12 C/Resolutions, pp. 81 and 151) and amended at its 13th session (13 C/Resolutions, p.
 115).
-In adopting these Regulations the General Conference also abrogated the "Rules of Procedure for the calling of international conferences" which it had adopted at its 7th session.
+In adopting these Regulations the General Conference also abrogated the "Rules of Procedure for the calling of international conferences of states" and the "Rules of Procedure for the calling of non-governmental conferences" which it had adopted at its 7th session.